 - Vitamin E, 500 IU daily, may help reduce menstrual pain.
 In one study, 100 young women took either 500 IU of vitamin E or placebo for 5 days (2 days before and 3 days after their periods started).
 Those who took vitamin E reported less pain than those who took placebo.
-Vitamin E may increase the risk of bleeding, especially if you already take blood-thinners.
+Vitamin E may increase the risk of bleeding, especially if you already take blood thinners.
 People with heart disease, diabetes, retinitis pigmentosa, or cancer of the head, neck, or prostate, should avoid high doses of vitamin E without first asking their doctor.

 - Cramp bark (Viburnum opulus), taken as a tea.
 Boil 2 tsp. dried bark in 1 cup water then simmer for 15 minutes; drink 3 times per day.
-People who take diuretics (water pills) should ask their doctors before taking cramp bark.
+People who take diuretics (water pills) or lithium should ask their doctors before taking cramp bark.

 Few studies have examined the effectiveness of specific homeopathic remedies.
 However, a professional homeopath may recommend one or more of the following treatments for menstrual pain based on his or her knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.